blueberryhub92/kukua/README.md

 Check whether or not Tomcat has started properly by writing 'localhost:8080' into your browser. the Apache server is running if you can see an Apache Tomcat interface.

+Now you need to build a secure introspectable tunnel to your localhost using ngrok.
+To do so, go to https://ngrok.com/ and follow the instructions.
+Remember your localhost is on port 8080, so you need to run the following text to start a tunnel on port 8080:
+./ngrok http 8080

 Skill Setup